 There's Less Time to Prep

 Savvy shoppers know that making a plan is the key to savings success.
 And Black Friday offers plenty of time to plan ahead, as deals are often advertised weeks in advance.
-Cyber Monday sales are typically more of a surprise: you won't see as many Cyber Monday ads, and when you do, they may not show up until after Black Friday.
+Cyber Monday sales are typically more of a surprise: you won't see as many Cyber Monday ads, and they may not show up until after Black Friday.

 To keep tabs on the best sales, get on your favorite retailers' mailing lists.
 Additionally, sign up for the DealNews Select Newsletter and set up deal alerts on products you want.
 They'll help you find sales you might otherwise miss.